iagoleal/iagoleal.github.io/content/posts/cuts-mip.md

 One thing to keep in mind is that the time necessary to calculate a tighter cut could be used to calculate a lot of Benders cuts --- a looser but better-shaped approximation.
 If this Benders approximation stops converging, you can strengthen some cuts to "clean up some area".
-A Lagrangian cut work best as a last resort, and only if you are interested in the area around a very specific point, because in the time you are calculating it, you could be getting many strengthened Benders cuts to cover a larger area.
+A Lagrangian cut works best as a last resort, and only if you are interested in the area around a very specific point, because in the time you are calculating it, you could be getting many strengthened Benders cuts to cover a larger area.

 <script type="module">